iamdcj/front-end-developer-interview-answers/questions-answers/css.md

 #### What is CSS selector specificity and how does it work?
 ---
 #### What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+Each browser applies a default set of styles(user-agent), however these styles are not always consistent across the different platforms.
+Normalize and Reset stylesheets both provide platform consistency, but they achieve it using two distinct approaches.

+##### Normalizing
+A normalize stylesheet ensures that elements render consistently across platforms by applying sensible defaults to the elements which require 'normalising'.

+It does not remove user-agent styles, but instead works the default styles to ensure a consistent, standards-friendly baseline.

+##### Resetting
+A reset stylesheet provides element rendering consistency across platforms styles by wiping-out the default user-agents styles, essentially resetting them to zero.

+Over the years I've tried both, but when setting-up my styles from scratch I usually opt for the 'normalized' approach, with a few of my own edits and additions.

 ---
 #### Describe Floats and how they work.
 ---